Event Banner

 A 2023 survey found that Democrats, Republicans, and Independents had a favorable opinion of both public charter schools and school vouchers that would allow parents to send their children to private school.
 That same survey found that Asian, black, Hispanic, and white parents all viewed public charter schools and school vouchers favorably with Asian, black, and Hispanic parents all supporting vouchers at 70 percent or higher while white parents supported vouchers at 63 percent.

-A 2021 Manhattan Institute survey of adults in metropolitan areas showed that 78 percent of black, 74 percent of Hispanics, 70 percent of Asian or Pacific Islanders, and 68 percent of white all supported giving parents the funding to send their child to the school of their choice.
+A 2021 Manhattan Institute survey of adults in metropolitan areas showed that 78 percent of blacks, 74 percent of Hispanics, 70 percent of Asian or Pacific Islanders, and 68 percent of whites all supported giving parents the funding to send their child to the school of their choice.
 A majority of each also favored creating more charter schools.

 A 2024 EdChoice survey of parents and other adults showed that respondents were drastically more likely to support than oppose school choice measures.